 We had planned to make a decision on the future of the service at a committee meeting held in December.
 However, as a general election was called for 12 December, we were unable to do so.
-When the revised date for a decision is known, we will publish it here.
+Our next Primary Care Committee will take place on 12 February 2020 and meeting papers can be found here.

 The deadline for sharing your views has now passed.
 We would like to thank everyone who contributed.